 Each recurring September, the foodservice industry participates in a month-long National Food Safety Education Program that is intended to raise awareness about proper food safety practices.
 2011 marks the 17th year of this important tradition and we hope it will be the best year yet.

-The National Restaurant Association (NRA) and ServSafe have teamed up and are offering a number of great resources for you- all free of charge.
-Everything from informational posters, like the one below, and free downloads are available online, and they're loaded up with great industry info and tips.
+The National Restaurant Association (NRA) and ServSafe have teamed up and are offering a number of great resources for you, all free of charge.
+Everything from informational posters, like the one below, and free downloads are available online, and they are loaded with great industry info and tips.
 Visit these resources here.

 However, what makes the resources available online so valuable is that they raise awareness on other, less talked about food safety problems and they provide answers on how you can prevent them from happening.
-For instance, did you know you should always label your leftovers and excess food before storing it away?
+For instance, did you know that you should always label your leftovers and excess food before storing it away?
 Or that food should be stored in designated food storage containers within a certain temperature range in order to prevent you or your customers from foodborne illnesses?
-Don't take your health for granted- learn today how you can consistently ensure food safety whenever you're cooking, and become an expert in the field!!
+Don't take your health for granted; learn today how you can consistently ensure food safety whenever you are cooking, and become an expert in the field!

 Want more information?
 These relevant blogs can help outfit your kitchen for food safety and success!